akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 45.08% | 46.40% |
 | Free Throw % | 68.90% | 73.26% |

 **Analysis:** St John's (Z02) is a major favorite as a much higher seed than NE Omaha (Z15).
-St John's has a substantially higher ELO rating (1819 vs 1571), indicating significantly better season-long performance.
+St John's has a higher ELO rating (1675 vs 1534), indicating better season-long performance.
 Historically, #2 seeds have won 93.80% of games against #15 seeds in the tournament.
 St John's has a stronger defense, allowing 91.8 points per 100 possessions compared to 109.2 for NE Omaha.
 NE Omaha is the better 3-point shooting team (36.72% vs 30.37%).
-St John's is the clear favorite with a 86.48% chance to win.
+St John's is the clear favorite with a 87.01% chance to win.

 ---

 ### Z03 Texas Tech vs Z14 UNC Wilmington

-**Prediction:** Texas Tech has a 73.28% chance to win
+**Prediction:** Texas Tech has a 68.74% chance to win

-**ELO Ratings:** Texas Tech: 1735, UNC Wilmington: 1679
+**ELO Ratings:** Texas Tech: 1614, UNC Wilmington: 1614

-**Betting Odds:** Texas Tech -6.0, Moneyline: -274
+**Betting Odds:** Texas Tech -5.0, Moneyline: -220

 **Advanced Stats Comparison:**